Checking the Mean Value TheoremWhich of the functions in Exercise... | Channels for Pearson+

 Differentiability

 Differentiability refers to the existence of a derivative at each point in an interval.
-A function is differentiable on an open interval (a, b) if it has a derivative at every point within that interval.
-For the Mean Value Theorem, differentiability is required on the open interval, meaning the function should be smooth without any sharp corners or cusps.
+For the Mean Value Theorem, the function must be differentiable on the open interval (a, b).
+For f(x) = x²ᐟ³, we must determine if the derivative exists for all x in (-1, 8), noting that differentiability implies continuity, but not vice versa.

 Recommended video: